ATL2020/exercise-/README.md

 #### Quick Case Study
 # HomeLight
 ##### Founder & CEO: Drew Uher
+### What is the back ground of the company?
+HomeLight is a company that matches home sellers with pre-approved cash buyers to expedite the process of selling a home, while providing competitive prices.
-###What is the back ground of the company?### Mr UHer and his wife had difficulty finding the right realator
+Mr UHer and his wife had difficulty finding the right realator